4cc3ssX/4Shell/README.md

 Happy hacking!

 # Disclaimer
 Author will not responsible for any misuses and doing an illegal things.
-I strictly recommended that u should test this in authorized networks or systems
+I strictly recommended that u should test this in authorized networks or systems.